KMF Annual Apprentice Awards 2016

 The presentation was preceded by a speech from Paul Williams of Staffordshire University, who spoke about the future City of Culture Bid 2021 by Stoke-on-Trent.

 -Time Keeping & Attendance Award (Individual): Joe Ward & Tom French

 -Time Keeping & Attendance Award (Group): Jordan Bentley, Ashley Degg, Thomas French, Chloe Quaile & Ben Swingewood

 -Team Leader Choice Award: Harry Leese (1st Year), Matt Welsh (2nd Year), Chloe Quaile (3rd Year) and Josh Wheatley (4th Year)

 Louise Welsh, parent of apprentice winner Matt Welsh, spoke about her enjoyment of the evening:

 "KMF is a fantastic company and pleasure for my son to work for.
 The apprenticeship has really developed his skills and confidence and helped him turn into the great man he is today.
 It is an honour to be here tonight."

-The last award of the evening, the Apprentice of the Year Award, was finally presented by KMF Director John Tilling to 4th Year apprentice, Joe Ward.
+The last award of the evening, the City of Culture Bid 2021, was finally presented by KMF Director John Tilling to 4th Year apprentice, Joe Ward.
 Joe commented:

 "KMF is a very supportive and understanding company to work for and their investment in people is outstanding.
 I am very happy and surprised to win Apprentice of the Year.
 However, it makes all the hard work worth it.
 It is a weight off my shoulders to know it's all paid off."